-- another function marked with the prefix impure - a when-equation, - a when-statement, - pure(impureFunctionCall(...)) which allows calling impure functions in any pure context, - in initial equations and initial algorithms,
+- another function marked with the prefix impure - a when-equation, - a when-statement, - pure(impureFunctionCall(...)) which allows calling impure functions in any pure context, - in initial equations and initial algorithms, ullet in binding equations for external objects.

 • in binding equations for components declared as parameter - which is seen as syntactic sugar for having a parameter with fixed=false and the binding as an initial equation.